widatama/jquery-imageprojection/readme.md

 npm install
 ```

-This will build the scripts from src to dist.
+This will build the scripts and copy the stylesheet to dist folder.
 ```bash
 grunt build
 ```

-This will build the scripts from src to dist and then turn on the watcher.
+This will do build mentioned above and then turn on the watcher.
 ```bash
 grunt dev
 ```